 Why Choose the Jordan Pass

-One of its most valuable perks is that the Jordan Pass waives the standard 40 JD visa-on-arrival fee for eligible travellers.
-To qualify, you simply need to purchase the pass before arriving and stay at least two consecutive nights in Jordan.
-That means your entry visa is effectively covered from the moment you land, saving both time at the airport and extra expense — a major benefit for international visitors planning a multi-day itinerary.
+One of its most valuable features is the visa fee waiver.
+The standard 40 JD tourist visa-on-arrival fee is removed entirely for eligible travellers who purchase the pass before arrival and stay at least two consecutive nights in Jordan.
+This means your entry into the country is effectively prepaid, saving both money and time at immigration.

-Beyond saving money, the Jordan Pass encourages exploration beyond the usual itinerary.
-Many visitors use it as a gateway to discover smaller gems such as Umm Qays, Madaba, or the As-Salt Museum — destinations that tell the story of Jordan’s deep heritage.
-In short, the pass delivers what every modern traveller wants: value, simplicity, and freedom to explore at their own pace.
+Beyond cost savings and convenience, the Jordan Pass encourages travellers to explore more of the country.
+Many visitors use it as a reason to discover lesser-known destinations such as Umm Qays, Madaba, or the As-Salt Museum, adding depth to their itinerary.
+In practical terms, it delivers exactly what modern travellers want.
+Value, simplicity, and the freedom to explore at your own pace.

 What’s Included & How It Works

-The Jordan Pass gives travellers access to more than 40 of Jordan’s top attractions, ranging from ancient Roman cities and Crusader castles to desert forts and seaside museums.
-It’s fully digital and valid for three months from purchase, expiring one month after first use — perfect for flexible itineraries.
+The Jordan Pass provides access to more than 40 of Jordan’s most important attractions, covering everything from Roman cities and Crusader castles to desert fortresses and coastal museums.
+It is fully digital, highly flexible, and designed to remove friction from your travel experience.

-Your Jordan Pass also comes with free downloadable travel brochures highlighting key heritage sites and travel tips.
-It’s recognised nationwide by the Jordan Tourism Board and is accepted at all major destinations.
-Whether you’re exploring the ruins of Jerash, climbing to the Amman Citadel, or venturing through the red sands of Wadi Rum, one scan is all it takes.
+The Jordan Pass is officially recognised by the Jordan Tourism Board and accepted at all major attractions nationwide.
+Whether you are exploring the vast ruins of Jerash, standing atop the Amman Citadel, or crossing the red desert landscapes of Wadi Rum, the experience remains consistent.
+One pass, one scan, and seamless access throughout your journey.

 Jordan Pass Packages & Pricing

-This base package includes a single-day entry to Petra.
-It’s perfect for travellers on a short itinerary who still want the freedom to explore major attractions like Jerash, Wadi Rum, and the Amman Citadel without paying separate entry fees.
+The Jordan Wanderer package costs 70 JDs and includes one day entry to Petra.
+This option is best suited to travellers on tighter schedules who still want access to major sites such as Jerash, Wadi Rum, and the Amman Citadel without paying separate fees.

 Entry Visa Waiver Explained

-One of the smartest advantages of the Jordan Pass is its ability to waive the 40 JD (≈ 60 USD) visa-on-arrival fee — effectively covering your entry costs into the Kingdom.
-This perk alone can pay for nearly half the pass value.
+One of the smartest financial advantages of the Jordan Pass is its ability to completely remove the 40 JD visa-on-arrival fee for eligible travellers.
+In practical terms, this means your entry into Jordan is already covered before you even land.

 Amman & Central Jordan Highlights

-With these diverse experiences all included, Amman becomes more than a transit hub; it’s a living museum linking the Roman, Byzantine, and Islamic worlds.
-Holding a Jordan Pass means you can move seamlessly from one site to the next, turning a short city break into a rich historical journey through the heart of Jordan.
+With all of these sites included, Amman transforms into a living museum of interconnected civilisations.
+Roman, Byzantine, and Islamic influences are all visible within a short distance of each other.
+With the Jordan Pass in hand, you can move freely between them, turning a short city visit into a rich historical journey through the heart of Jordan.

 Jerash & Northern Jordan Highlights